oakserver/oak/README.md

 An instance of application has some properties as well:

+- `.bodyContentTypes`

+  An optional record that can add extra content types to be used when parsing the body in a request.
+Valid keys for the record are `json`, `form`, and `text` and values are arrays of strings that represent the media type to apply.

 - `.keys`

   Keys to be used when signing and verifying cookies.
 The value can be set to